ypid/seafile-wiki/Upgrading-Seafile-Server.md

 - If you have deployed seafile server with mysql, you need to manually update your database tables.
 See [[Deploy Seafile with MySQL]] for details.

+- After upgrading, you may need to clean [seahub cache](https://github.com/haiwen/seafile/wiki/Seafile-server-configuration-options#wiki-Cache) if it doesn't behave as expect.

 ## Major Continuous Upgrade (like from 1.2 to 1.3)

 Continuous upgrade means to upgrade from one version of Seafile server to the next version.